 - Sales and marketing teams are at odds with each other.

-- Your website’s look dissuades users, or it lacks clear call-to-action.
+- Your website’s look dissuades users, or it lacks a clear call-to-action.

 - Following up on leads too late.

-Although it might differ per source, generally lead management comprises of four key activities:
+Although it might differ per source, generally sales lead management is comprised of four key activities:

 - Lead identification.